 The principal must stay within the terms agreed to in the contract.
 For this reason, it is necessary to have a clause on the process of terminating the agent agreement.
 There are some situations in which the agent's authority gets terminated without additional documentation:

 - The principal or agent's insanity

 - Death of the principal or the agent

 However, even with these rare situations, there are some cases in which the agent is still bound to the principal.
 Always follow the termination clauses set out in the initial agency agreement.

 If you need help with defining agency in business law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.